twanterstappen/odroid-config/README.md

 # odroid-config

+For your odroid do the following: sudo apt-get update -y sudo apt-get upgrade -y sudo apt=get install git dos2unix

 pay attention!!!
 some files need a convertion from dos to unix.
-Like the auto_script.sh file.
+Like the auto_script.sh file, for those do the following: sudo dos2unix auto_script.sh

-for the application do:
-  sudo apt-get install dos2unix

 If you get error's, then check all the config files that were applied.
 If the file is dos run the command: dos2unix FILENAME